-Emergency contraceptive pill (ECP) is a safe and an effective hormonal method of contraception that is used by women after having unprotected sex or when the use of any other birth control method have failed to prevent her from getting pregnant.
-These pills contain the same hormones found in contraceptive pills but in higher doses.
-It is also known as “morning after pill” or “post coital pill”.
+The emergency contraceptive pills (ECP) is a safe and effective hormonal method of contraception that is used by women after having unprotected sex or when the use of any other birth control method has failed to prevent them from getting pregnant.
+These pills contain the same hormones found in contraceptive pills.
+But in higher doses.
+It is also known as the “morning-after pill” or “post-coital pill”.

 Emergency contraceptives are to be used after unprotected sex if a woman doesn’t want to get pregnant from the sexual act.
 Other situations where you can use the contraceptive pills include-

-Whatever be the reason, a simple rule that works for emergency contraceptive pills is ‘the sooner the better’.
-The chances of your getting pregnant can be positively reduced to just 1% to 2% if you take a morning after pill soon after having unprotected sex.
+Whatever be the reason, a simple rule that works for morning-after pills is ‘the sooner the better.
+The chances of your getting pregnant can be positively reduced to just 1% to 2% if you take a morning-after pill soon after having unprotected sex.

-However Levonorgestrel is the only regimen that has been approved in India to be used as an emergency contraception.
-Currently these pills are available at reasonable cost and can be bought by any pharmacist shops.
+However, Levonorgestrel is the only regimen that has been approved in India to be used as emergency contraception.
+Currently, these pills are available at a reasonable cost and can be bought from any pharmacist shop.

-Basically, the morning after pills block or prevent a pregnancy.
-The exact mechanism of emergency contraceptive pills is still not been clear but there are many researches which have suggested that these pills prevent pregnancy by delaying or inhibiting ovulation.
+Basically, the morning after pills blocks or prevent a pregnancy.
+The exact mechanism of morning-after pills is still not clear, but there are many types of research that have suggested that these pills prevent pregnancy by delaying or inhibiting ovulation.

-There are various other studies which suggested that these contraceptive pills alter the inner lining of uterus (endometrium) and make them unsuitable for implantation and secondly they may even be responsible for preventing the transport of sperm and ovum.
+There are various other studies that suggested that these contraceptive pills alter the inner lining of the uterus (endometrium) and make them unsuitable for implantation secondly, they may even be responsible for preventing the transport of sperm and ovum.

 It should be clearly understood that these pills can only help you with preventing unwanted pregnancy, if in case the implantation has already happened then they will no longer be effective as these pills do not abort an already established pregnancy.
 That means if you are pregnant already, the pills will not affect the implanted fetus.

-Generally emergency contraceptives have side effects similar like oral contraceptive pills such as nausea, vomiting, headache and dizziness.
-However they do not last for more than one or two days.
+Generally, emergency contraceptives have side effects similar to oral contraceptive pills such as nausea, vomiting, headache, and dizziness.
+However, they do not last for more than one or two days.

-If in case vomiting has occurred after taking the pill than it’s advisable to take another dose of same pill.
-In order to reduce the risk of nausea you can also take the anti-nausea medicine.
-Largely, these morning after pills are considered safe and are used by millions of women around the world to prevent pregnancy.
+If in case vomiting has occurred after taking the pill then it’s advisable to take another dose of the same pill.
+In order to reduce the risk of nausea, you can also take anti-nausea medicine.
+Largely, these morning-after pills are considered safe and are used by millions of women around the world to prevent pregnancy.
 However, these pills are not suitable as a regular contraception method.

-The WHO has listed no medical contraindication for the use of emergency contraceptive pills.
-The use of emergency pill is quite safe even if a woman is pregnant.
-Emergency contraceptive pills do not harm the fetus but become ineffective if pregnancy has already occurred.
+The WHO has listed no medical contraindication for the use of morning-after pills.
+The use of morning-after pillsis quite safe even if a woman is pregnant.
+Morning-after pills do not harm the fetus, but become ineffective if pregnancy has already occurred.

-Use of emergency contraceptive pills has empowered the thousands of women from unplanned and unwanted pregnancy which in turn has decreased the rate of unsafe abortions in our society.
-There is also need of raised public awareness about usage of these pills, so that instead of being misunderstood they can be used as a potential health benefit for the reproductive health of women.
+The use of morning-after pills has empowered thousands of women from unplanned and unwanted pregnancies.
+This in turn has decreased the rate of unsafe abortions in our society.
+There is also a need of raised public awareness about the usage of these pills.
+By eradicating misunderstandings it can benefit the reproductive health of women.

 Please note that this article is presented for informational purposes only, do seek your doctor’s opinion.